radu-matei/radu-matei.github.io/content/blog/k8s18-azure.md

     --auto-suffix --api-model kubernetes18.json
 ```

-Now simply execute this (be careful if the binary is not in the path - ./acs-engine), you will need to authenticate using the device login and that is about it.

-> Note the "orchestratorRelease" property in the JSON file set to 1.8!
+> Note the `orchestratorRelease` property in the JSON file set to `1.8`!
-> Note that it automatically creates all assets for you includeing a service principal and a resource group.
+> Note that it automatically creates all assets for you including a service principal and a resource group.

 ![](/img/article-photos/k8s18-azure/shell.png)